 When George Floyd was killed by the American police officer Derek Chauvin for no reason, Floyd’s cry ‘I can’t breathe’ resonated around the world in a great desperate gasp as if the very soul of the earth was being crushed.

 Floyd couldn’t breathe.
 The planet can’t breathe.
 Piece by piece it is being suffocated by self-serving politicians in league with the corporations that finance them and spin around in the revolving door and are them.
 They went to same schools.
 They wear the same ties.
 Their children marry each other.

 John Locke (the Father of Liberalism; 1632-1704) said what worries you masters you.
 What worries the world worries us all.
 We live with uncertainty.
 We are afraid of everything.
 Our vulnerability.
-Covid.
+Pandemics.
 Inequality.
 Unemployment.
 Poverty.
 Homelessness.
+Fires, floods and global warming.
 Those who are doing all right despair for those who are not doing all right.
 And if they don’t, they’ve already lost their humanity.
 People are emotionally broken or financially broken or both.

 The end of the American Dream may have been the killing of George Floyd.
 But the beginning of the end started in 1980 in the United States, 1979 in the UK, with the coming of Ronald Reagan and Margaret Thatcher with the corruptible seed of trickle-down economics, bank hegemony, the shorting of liberal democracy, the fire sale of state assets.

-It wasn’t the American police officer Derek Chauvin with his knee on George Floyd’s neck for nine minutes – it was Donald Trump’s knee, Boris Johnson’s knee, Jair Bolsonaro’s knee.
+It wasn’t the American police officer Derek Chauvin with his knee on George Floyd’s neck for nine minutes – it was Donald Trump’s knee, Jair Bolsonaro’s knee, Boris Johnson’s knee.
 The cruel knees of power and greed, the false promises of all the populists and reactionaries and fascists.